-Please refer to the conventions for Prelims examinations for the papers to be taken, available on Canvas towards the end of Michaelmas Term.
+Please refer to the conventions for Prelims examinations for the papers to be taken, available on the Student Hub.

 In Trinity Term of Year 3, students will take a total of 9 examinations.
 Students will submit their dissertations in Hilary term.